 When a ministry looks for a leader, it wants a person who is Spirit-led so that the ministry will function under the direction of, and in the power of, the Holy Spirit.
 A Spirit-led leader has been trained to discern what God is saying to the church today.
 That leader will be receptive to the Spirit who “blows where he wills” (John 3:8) and therefore will necessarily be open to change and fresh ideas for ministry.

-Yet once the Spirit-led leader is hired, that person is placed within an organizational structure, otherwise known as an institution, which has policies, procedures, and plans which are supposed to be helpful.
+Yet once the Spirit-led leader is hired, that person is placed within an organizational structure, otherwise known as an institution, which has policies, procedures, and plans that are supposed to be helpful.
 In fact, institution means an organization founded to help people do something together (rather than separately) for a religious, educational, professional, or social purpose.
 All churches and specialized ministries are institutions.

 Institutions and Institutionalism